Plug Plants: Testing and Monitoring Their Nutritional Status

 In this article we will discuss the best way to perform these onsite tests.

-Testing substrate pH and EC using in-house testing methods is both quick and inexpensive.
+Testing substrate pH and electrical conductivity (EC) using in-house testing methods is both quick and inexpensive.
 Here are some of the common testing methods, with guidelines for their interpretation.

 Regardless of the testing method you choose to use, make sure that the samples you take are representative of the crop to be tested.
 Do not mix species, as different species have different nutrient and pH requirements.